You are here

 Tracy was a founding director of Avalon Productions and Classic FM.
 Previous board roles have included Central European Media Enterprises, 11 BskyB joint ventures, Botts & Co.
 Private Equity, the Van Tulleken Company, Nesta, Lowland Investment Company plc, the London Symphony Orchestra, The King’s Consort (Chairman), the Noel Gay Organisation, the development board of the Royal Academy of Music and the Royal Society of British Sculptors.

 Sue became a Trustee of Windsor Leadership in 2016.
 She is Permanent Secretary at the Department for Culture, Media and Sport, and Civil Service Diversity Champion.
-Sue is also the straight ally champion of the Civil Service service LGB & TI community.
+Sue is also the straight ally champion of the Civil Service LGB & TI community.

-Sue read Economics at Newnham College Cambridge, and spent the first third of her working career as an academic economist, lecturing at University College Cardiff, and researching the lifetime financial penalty of being of being a woman, with colleagues at the LSE.
-She moved in 1989 to HMTreasury, spending the next third of her careeer as a government economist.
+Sue read Economics at Newnham College Cambridge, and spent the first third of her working career as an academic economist, lecturing at University College Cardiff, and researching the lifetime financial penalty of being a woman, with colleagues at the LSE.
+She moved in 1989 to HMTreasury, spending the next third of her career as a government economist.
 She worked in macroeconomic forecasting, budget, labour market and EU roles at the Treasury, followed by a spell at No 10 on family policy, where she proposed the introduction of 2 weeks paternity leave.
 She then worked in Washington DC as the Economic Counsellor at the British Embassy from 1999-2002.